Plaffeiit/SwissRandom/README.md

 #  class SwissRandom
-The class generates a (random) set of coordinates in the common Swiss LV95 system within the borders of Switzerland and/or checks if they are in the country.
+The class generates a (random) set of coordinates in the common Swiss LV95 system within the borders of Switzerland and Liechtenstein.

 ~~It also supports WSG84 and the obsolete LV03 coordinate system.~~ The class can also be used to check if existing coordinates are within Switzerland.